 To be eligible for a Direct Loan, a student must be enrolled in at least 6 eligible credit hours in a financial-aid eligible program.

-Beginning in the 2013-2014 award year CNM will join other schools nationwide as part of the Department of Education Experimental Site Initiative.
+Beginning in the 2013-2014 award year CNM joined other schools nationwide as part of the Department of Education Experimental Site Initiative.
 As part of the experiment CNM has chosen to reduce the maximum amount of unsubsidized loans students can borrow by $2000.
 For example, if in the 2012-2013 award year you borrowed $6000 in a federal unsubsidized student loan, for the 2013-2014 award year you could borrow no more than $4000 in federal unsubsidized student loans.
 The only exception to this is for students who have been admitted to a Coordinated Entry Program.
 Additionally, students enrolled in any developmental coursework will not be eligible for unsubsidized student loans.

 Student Employment Awards